Large-Scale E-Commerce SEO: An Interview with REI

 Being competent in these areas is just as essential to SEO as the sexy technical skills.

-If you want to implement a technical change, whether it’s a handful of 301 redirects or a massive refactoring of code to boost site performance, you need to be able to communicate its value clearly and be comfortable using the language that suits an audience of developers.
+If you want to implement a technical change, whether it’s a handful of 301 redirects or a massive refactoring of code to boost site performance, then you need to be able to communicate its value clearly and be comfortable using the language that suits an audience of developers.

 And if you’re actually doing technical production work or server administration yourself, then essentially, you never stop learning new skills and systems.
 But if you’re still getting started and only know HTML and CSS, then learning the fundamentals of programing and getting engaged in basic software development practices will help you build relationships with your developer colleagues … and improve your SEO work!